-With it being the Easter holidays and my daughter currently having a Minecarft fixation (seriously if she isn’t playing it she is watching YouTube videos of other people playing it, I’m starting to think I need to become a YouTuber just so my kids don’t forget who I am!) getting out on the patch isn’t easy, so with Zoe on an early shift I took advantage of her being home and popped out in the afternoon sunshine of today to see if I could catch up with a few of the migrants that have been passing through recently.
+With it being the Easter holidays and my daughter currently having a Minecarft fixation; seriously if she isn’t playing it she is watching YouTube videos of other people playing it.
+I’m starting to think I need to become a YouTuber just so my kids don’t forget who I am!
+Getting out on the patch isn’t easy.
+So with Zoe on an early shift I took advantage of her being home and popped out in the afternoon sunshine.
+To see if I could catch up with a few of the migrants that have been passing through recently.

 My walk was short, and mainly spent in the main hide, rather than one of my more usual walks all around the patch, but it was enjoyable for a number of reasons.

 Hitting the patch by the top fields, I was hoping for them to be dripping with wheatear or hirundines.
 Sadly there was little, or nothing really, on the fields, so my walk to the main hide was not delayed by pesky birds!

 As I arrived at the main hide I could hear the bubbling calls of several Redshank, as they chased each other around the reserve obviously in an amorous mood.
 The air was also filled with the electronic calls of the displaying Lapwing.
 Although numbers appeared down on my previous visit.
 Looking out of the hide window, the bird numbers were down but the water levels were up.

 The way the nature reserve changes on almost every visit is fascinating.
 I have never been as aware of rainfall as I am when I watch the lakes.
 Heavy rain Monday and Tuesday has the levels up again.
 Although as I was informed, the water was lower today than yesterday, much of the mud in front of the hide is now hidden, so the waders are using other, more hidden, areas.
 Usually deep in the scrubby weeds.